recc-tech/tech/scripts/README.md

 ## Getting Started on a New Machine

 1. Install Python.
 The scripts were developed and tested using Python 3.10.
+2. Optionally create a new Python virtual environment using the command `python -m venv .venv`.
+Activate this venv by using `source .venv/bin/activate` on MacOS, or using `.venv/Scripts/activate` on Windows.
-2. Install the required external libraries by running `pip install -r requirements.txt`
+3. Install the required external libraries by running `pip install -r requirements.txt`
-3. Set up the computer to run `run_scripts_update.bat` on startup.
+4. Set up the computer to run `run_scripts_update.bat` on startup.
-4. Create a desktop shortcut for each .bat file.
+5. Create a desktop shortcut for each .bat file.